M-Shadab/Assignment-1/README.md

 ### Notes
 ```
-Passed one of the Month "january", "february", "March", "April" to the argument from console.
+Pass one of the Month "january", "february", "March", "April" as an argument from console.

 Output will also be displayed in the console.